ivanbelyj/IncidentManagement/README.md

 # IncidentManagement
 Test task for the Junior .NET Developer position.
-This project includes EventGenerator background service, EventProcessor (both with REST api supporting Swagger), docker orchestration (docker-compose), EF Core Code First, settings (with appsettings.json for running services without docker or docker env files used by containers), services health checks, and some other features.
+This project includes EventGenerator background service, EventProcessor (both with REST api supporting Swagger), docker orchestration (docker-compose), EF Core Code First, settings (with appsettings.json for running services without docker and with env files used by containers), services health checks, and some other features.

 # Build and setup
 To build the project, use docker-compose